celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 # Fraud proofs

 Fraud proofs is the mechanism used to inform light clients in the case of an invalid rollup state transition or unavailable rollup block data.
 They rely on rollup full nodes getting the data that was published to Celestia, and executing all the state transitions to verify the rollup state.
 If they discover an invalid state transition or unavailable rollup data, they emit a fraud proof with the necessary information to convince light clients that fraud happened.
-This allows for trust minimized light clients, as the network only needs one honest full node to create the fraud proof and propagate it.
+This allows for trust-minimized light clients, as the network only needs one honest full node to create the fraud proof and propagate it.

 If the Celestium is settlement smart contract based, then the contract would only need to receive a fraud proof to decide whether data was published correctly or not.